nicholaswmin/slotMachine/README.md

 All Rights Reserved

 Copyright (c) Nicholas Kyriakides

-THE CONTENTS OF THIS PROJECT ARE PROPRIETARY AND CONFIDENTIAL. 😂😂 UNAUTHORIZED COPYING, TRANSFERRING OR REPRODUCTION OF THE CONTENTS OF THIS PROJECT, VIA ANY MEDIUM IS STRICTLY PROHIBITED.

 The receipt or possession of the source code and/or any parts thereof does not convey or imply any right to use them for any purpose other than the purpose for which they were provided to you.